Toxic Thoughts Are Holding You Back From Your Mind-Body Connection

 For the sake of this article, we will focus on the workings of the mind and look at ways in which we can learn to shift habitual thoughts that are limiting, negative, and depressive in nature.

-The development of our core beliefs originate from the time of birth through to childhood and into adolescence.
+The development of our core beliefs originates from the time of birth through to childhood and into adolescence.
 These core beliefs are closely linked and formed from our caregivers, parents, teachers, and our environment.
-If there was trauma at this time, the natural reaction for a child or adolescent is to create defense mechanisms for protection and these then go on to become unconscious habitual patterns.
+If there was trauma at this time, the natural reaction for a child or adolescent is to create defense mechanisms for the protection and these then go on to become unconscious habitual patterns.
 Psychologist Maria Stella states “As we grow up the patterns can manifest as addictions, self-sabotage, phobias, anxiety attacks, and other self-defeating patterns that cause us to act unconsciously or negatively.”
 (Source: mariastella.com)

-At a time where anti-depressants, pain killers, and antibiotics are heavily prescribed to overcome unhappiness and illness, what if we can begin to recognize and accept habitual thought patterns that are repetitive and negative, and learn how to replace them with positive thoughts based on present moment awareness to begin the healing process?
+At a time where anti-depressants, pain killers, and antibiotics are heavily prescribed to overcome unhappiness and illness, what if we can begin to recognize and accept habitual thought patterns that are repetitive and negative and learn how to replace them with positive thoughts based on present moment awareness to begin the healing process?